1,000+ Opportunities

 To date, SIPA GovGrants has funded more than 80 grants totaling over $30 million for governments across Colorado.
 SIPA GovGrants is SIPA’s newest and largest grant program, supporting and driving civic technology impact throughout Colorado.
 Since the program's launch in 2024, SIPA GovGrants has made more than 80 awards totaling over $30 million collectively for governments across Colorado.

-Through the portfolio of projects awarded under the SIPA GovGrants Program, we will be making tangible progress toward the following goals: * Improving the efficiency and effectiveness of government service delivery to the people of Colorado * Implementing innovative, high-impact, and scalable technology solutions that help cement Colorado’s status as a leader in civic technology Applications for the Spring 2026 cohort of grants are currently open.
+Through the portfolio of projects awarded under the SIPA GovGrants Program, we will be making tangible progress toward the following goals: * Improving the efficiency and effectiveness of government service delivery to the people of Colorado * Implementing innovative, high-impact, and scalable technology solutions that help cement Colorado’s status as a leader in civic technology Applications for the Spring 2026 cohort of grants are now closed.

 gov ## What We're Looking For The mission of the Statewide Internet Portal Authority is to provide efficient and effective services for residents through the use of modern business practices and innovative technology solutions.
 The SIPA GovGrants Program will serve that mission by providing funding and support to innovative government technology projects at all levels of government across the state of Colorado.